myntra/roulette/Readme.md

 </p>

 ---
+### Features

+- Powerful `text/template` control structures.
+- Can update a `struct` value based on rules defined in an xml.
+- Supports custom trigger functions.
+- Supports multiple(basic and custom) types as rule trigger results.
+- Can namespace a set of rules for a go custom `type`.

-This pacakge is based on `text/template`.
+This pacakge is useful for firing business rules dynamically.
 It uses the powerful control structures in `text/template` to output data or actions.
 With some reflect magic, it's also able to output updated(based on the rules) concrete types as shown in the example below.

 ### go get
 ```